dragoon-rs/komodo/paper.md

 - need for data robustness, e.g. by introducing redundancy
 - no trust in others nor the environment, need to prove the integrity of the data

+A few libraries provide similar functionalities, with a few gaps filled by `Komodo`.

+The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building bricks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and matrix operations; and polynomial commitment.
+On top of those features, `Komodo` adds Reed-Solomon encoding, tightly integrated with proof generation.

+The Rust implementation of Reed-Solomon erasure coding [@rust-rse] provides mechanisms to encode and decode data into raw shards, using elements of finite fields $\mathbb{F}_{2^8}$ or $\mathbb{F}_{2^{16}}$, containing respectively
+$2^8$ and $2^{16}$ elements. `Komodo` adds the proving mechanisms, and makes it possible to use elements from `arkworks`' prime fields, possibly paired with elliptic curves.

+`Komodo` also adds a unified high-level API, allowing to benchmark and compare different combinations of prime fields, elliptic curves and polynomial commitment schemes, as we did in two publications [@stevan2024performance; @stevan2025performance].
+Finally, a modular design allows to extend `Komodo` with new polynomial commitment schemes, which performance can be evaluated in the same benchmarking conditions.

 Scroll [@scroll2024], Avail [@avail2024] and Danksharding [@danksharding2024].

 **Komodo** can be extended with either